What does it mean to be healthy?

 I don’t.
 Every time I get on a plane I think of Calgary Avansino.
 I know she would take a packed lunch and I always end up eating the food they give me.
 One day, I’ll be Calgary.

 Cashews when I’m being good; cookies or chocolate when I’m being bad.

 I go for three meals throughout the day with five hours in between, as dictated by Petronella Ravenshear of Chelsea Nutrition.

 When you go out to dinner, how do you navigate the menu?
-What are your tips for eating healthily in restaurants?

 The first battle is the bread basket; I win about 50 per cent of the time.
 Then I tend to order what I want.
 I want to be the girl who orders the fish and asks for it to be grilled, but I’m not.
 I don’t choose pasta though.